Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 3. Carefree

 When you’re not outside enjoying all this beautiful town has to offer, you can enjoy the thriving arts scene.
 Visit the Stoyanov Fine Art Gallery and be sure to save the date for the Annual Spring Carefree Fine Art & Wine Festival.
-If you’re a bit hungry after your Carefree days of fun, settle down for a nice steak at Keeler’s Neighborhood Steakhouse or get a jolt of caffeine at the Black Mountain Café.
+If you’re a bit hungry after your Carefree days of fun, settle down for a nice steak at Keeler’s Neighborhood Steakhouse or get a jolt of caffeine at the Black Mountain Cafe.

 4. Sun City

 Another fantastic place to retire in Arizona is Sun City, which is located right outside Glendale.
-This is the No. 8 best place to retire in Arizona, according to Niche, and it’s easy to see why.
+This is the No. 9 best place to retire in Arizona, according to Niche, and it’s easy to see why.
 With a median age of 72.6, Sun City is a quiet community that takes pride in its friendly residents who are welcoming to folks from around the country.
-It’s a safe area that you’ll definitely feel comfortable in if you want to get out and explore places like Viewpoint Lake, Maricopa Lake Park, or the Rio Vista Community Park.
+It’s a safe area that you’ll definitely feel comfortable in if you want to get out and explore places like Viewpoint Lake, Maricopa Lake Park, or the Rio Vista Community Park

 If golfing is more your style, then you’re in luck.
 There are many great courses just a short drive away.
 Check out Lakes West, Quail Run, or the popular Sun City Country Club.
 This area is also easy to get around, and you’ll find plenty of shopping options at Arrowhead Towne Center.
-And when you’re ready to check out the local cuisine, you can try the Greek options at SunSet Bistro or the Italian fare at Dominic’s Bistro Italiano.
+And when you’re ready to check out the local cuisine, you can try the Mediterranean options at SunSet Bistro or the Italian fare at Dominic’s Bistro Italiano.

-The Best Places To Retire in Arizona on a Budget
+The Best Places To Retire in Arizona on a Budget in 2025

 When you’re retired, chances are you’ll want to keep a close eye on your savings.
 It’s a smart move and can help your money go further.
 If you’re in search of affordable homes or rentals and want to retire in Arizona on a budget, consider these charming cities.

-Bisbee boasts a rich arts scene, unique outdoor scenery, and a relatively low cost of living.
+Is Arizona a good place to retire on a budget?
+If you live in Bisbee, the answer is yes: Bisbee boasts a rich arts scene, unique outdoor scenery, and a relatively low cost of living.

 1. Bisbee